 Train Hand Action Through the Ball for Better Drives and Irons Shots

-The most basic shot in golf is a chip shot, and if you can master chipping, and train the hands to hit good chip shots, you are only one step away from being able to hit the driver and irons better.
+The most basic shot in golf is a chip shot, and if you can master chipping and train the hands to hit good chip shots, you are only one step away from being able to hit the driver and irons better.

 How to Release the Hands in the Golf Swing

 Even though it’s only a small shot, the muscles in your arms fire in the same way as they do when you have a full swing, so educating your hands on a chip shot will mean they are more capable of squaring up the club face when you drive the ball or hit full iron shots.

-The reason golfers tend not to practice chipping is because they fail to appreciate the close relationship between a chip and full golf swing.
+The reason golfers tend not to practice chipping is that they fail to appreciate the close relationship between a chip and a full golf swing.
 Whether it’s a small gentle shot or a full drive, the muscles needed to release, or square up the club head, are the same.

 Drill to Train the Hands to Release the Club

-- Take a seven iron and a bucket of balls and start chipping.
-When you have warmed up take ten balls and aim at a target no more than twenty yards away.
+- Take a seven-iron and a bucket of balls and start chipping.
+When you have warmed up, take ten balls and aim at a target no more than twenty yards away.

-- The point of the exercise is not touch and power but accuracy by training the hands to adjust the club head.
+- The point of the exercise is not touched and power but accuracy by training the hands to adjust the club head.
 Chip the ten balls and see how many finish up left or right of the target.

-- After making sure you are aiming correctly, take a further ten balls and without changing your aim, change the pattern of your shots by adjusting the club face through impact.
+- After making sure you are aiming correctly, take a further ten balls, and without changing your aim, change the pattern of your shots by adjusting the club face through impact.
 It is your right hand that is responsible for changing the way the club is released through the ball.

-- To make more shots finish left of the target the right hand will have to roll the blade closed as it hits the ball.
+- To make more shots finish left of the target, the right hand will have to roll the blade closed as it hits the ball.
 To hit more shots to the right, the right hand will have to hold open the face through impact.

-- When you have proved to yourself that it is possible to hit the ball in a different direction simply by altering the hand release, increase the power and length of the swing so you start hitting pitch shots.
+- When you have proved to yourself that it is possible to hit the ball in a different direction simply by altering the hand release, increase the power and length of the swing, so you start hitting pitch shots.

 - Every shot you hit will be training your hands to control the club head – which many golfers believe is the true difference between a golfer who struggles on the course and a low handicap golfer.

-- Work away with that length of swing and when you feel complete control move up to the longer swing again.
+- Work away with that length of swing, and when you feel complete control move up to the longer swing again.

-If you can master hitting a chip shot straight, followed by a pitch shot to either side of the target by using your hand to release the club face, you will find it much easier to drive the ball onto the fairway, and in turn, you will lower your scores.
+If you can master hitting a chip shot straight, followed by a pitch shot to either side of the target by using your hand to release the club face, you will find it much easier to drive the ball onto the fairway, and, in turn, you will lower your scores.